border-l/Termicolor/README.md

 Other things to note:
 * To add text right after any of these methods, pass in the keyword argument "after" when calling the instance.
-* You will notice there's an automatic space added as a separator when nesting or adding additional text, you can override it by passing in false for the "sp" keyword argument to either the `after` or `before` method.
+* You will notice there's an automatic space added as a separator when nesting or adding additional text, you can override it by passing in false for the "sp_a" keyword argument to either the `after` or `before` method.

 ### Setting Seperators